-Renault used the CTIF feeding rules [cf: "Masselotage en moulage sable"- ETIF] to design the feeding system.
-In QuikCAST, they designed 6 different possible feeding systems suitable to feed these high thermal modulus regions (Fig5).
+The CTIF feeding rules [cf: "Masselotage en moulage sable"- ETIF] were used to design the feeding system.
+To take advantage of virtual simulations, 6 different possible feeding systems suitable to feed these high thermal modulus regions were designed (Fig5).
 External feeder, internal feeder and a combination of external & internal feeders were proposed.
 The feeders were designed to have higher modulus than what was observed on the single casting following the CTIF rules of feeding.

-Fig5 : Proposed Feeders for Design Of Experiments They performed a thermal simulation including shrinkage calculation on each of these proposed designs; followed by an analysis of the solidification cluster evolution, last solidifying regions / isolated liquid pockets which could lead to shrinkage in the part.
-Design5 (D5) with an internal feeder connected to the knuckle arm from both sides, provided the best solidification pattern, showing a feed path towards the feeders with no signs of shrinkage in the casting (Fig 6).
+Fig5 : Proposed Feeders for Design Of Experiments

+A thermal simulation including shrinkage calculation was performed on each of these proposed designs.
+The solidification cluster evolution, last solidifying regions / isolated liquid pockets which could lead to shrinkage in the part were analyzed.
+Design5 (D5) with an internal feeder connected to the knuckle arm from both sides, provided the best solidification pattern showing a feed path towards the feeders with no signs of shrinkage in the casting (Fig 6).
 D5 was the chosen design to go ahead with the filling system design.

-Fig6: Design 5 shows the best feeder design, with no shrinkage in the casting part GATE POSITIONING With D5 as the chosen feeder, it was important now to identify the right gate positioning.
-Instead of designing a full cluster gating system, Renault decided to first identify the right ingate positions.
-They came up with 4 different gating positions (Fig7).
+Fig6 : Design 5 shows the best feeder design , with no shrinkage in the casting part Gate Positioning With D5 as the chosen feeder, it was important now to identify the right gate positioning.
+Instead of designing a full cluster gating system, it was decided to first identify the right ingate positions.
+4 different gating positions were proposed (Fig7).

-Fig7: Proposed gate positions Assuming the gates as inlets with average gate velocities, they conducted a filling coupled solidification simulation with all these 4 gate positions.
+Fig7 : Proposed Gate Positions Assuming the gates as inlets with average gate velocities, a filling coupled solidification simulation were performed with all these 4 gate positions.
 There was no noticeable difference in the filling behavior / fluid velocities between these 4 inlet positions.
 Apart from a slight increase (+ 0.4 mm) in the maximum modulus, found with these inlet simulations, there was also no soundness impact on solidification (see shrinkage porosity maps Fig 8).

-Fig8: Shows identical shrinkage porosity maps with different gate positions DEVELOPING THE COMPLETE MOLD DESIGN
+Fig8 : Shows identical shrinkage porosity maps with different gate positions Developing the complete Mold Design

-With CTIF rules [cf. "Le remplissage des empreintes de moules en sable"- ETIF] as the base of designing the filling system, Renault designed the pattern.
-Their design engineers arrived at an 8-cavity molding layout (combined with D5 feeder and the gate position-4) (Fig9).
+With CTIF rules [cf. "Le remplissage des empreintes de moules en sable"- ETIF] as the base of designing the filling system, the pattern was designed.
+An 8-cavity molding layout (combined with D5 feeder and the gate position-4) was the outcome from the design engineers (Fig9).

-Fig 9: The new 8 cavity molding layout As opposed to the old design (Fig1), the new layout was designed in a more structured way, thanks to the step-by step methodology and the casting simulation software.
-Avoiding external feeders and opting for only internal feeders meant a possibility to have a uniform and symmetrical placement of the filling system.
+Fig 9: Shows the new 8 cavity molding layout As opposed to the old design (Fig1), the new layout was designed in a more structured way, thanks to the step-by step methodology and the casting simulation software.
+Avoiding external feeders and opting for only internal feeders meant a possibility to have an uniform and symmetrical placement of the filling system.
 This helped in setting up the right process, as now each cavity had a possibility to fill almost identically and with similar filling time (<1s difference).
-Renault performed a full cluster validation simulation on this molding layout.
-The filling simulation helped check the filling behavior and the fluid velocities inside the mold.
-They suggested slight modifications on the gate dimensions to reduce risk of sand erosions, slightly increasing the gate cross section.
+A full cluster validation simulation was performed on this molding layout.
+The filling simulation helped to check the filling behavior and the fluid velocities inside the mold.
+Slight modifications on the gate dimensions were suggested to reduce risk of sand erosions, slightly increasing the gate cross section.
 The solidification patterns were very healthy and yielded no shrinkage on the knuckle (Fig 10).